 I am passionate about children and helping to ensure that their education and life experiences are positive and rewarding, helping them to achieve their potential with opportunities to succeed, whilst developing into responsible and caring individuals.

-I have lived in Richmond for over 20 years, love to swim, walk and to be outdoors generally, usually accompanied by my youngest boys, my husband and our dog.
+I have lived in Richmond for over 25 years, love to swim, walk and to be outdoors generally, usually accompanied by my youngest boys, my husband and our dog.

-Mr Steve Hewitt is also a Co-opted Governor.
+Mr Jonathan King is a Parent Governor.

 I moved to the area with my wife and daughter in Summer 2021.
 We felt warmly welcomed into the Trinity Academy Richmond family and my daughter quickly settled and is very happy at the school.
 I have several years’ experience of site/ facilities management in a number of schools (both primary and secondary) and was pleased, in having the opportunity to join the governing board, to offer my knowledge of this different but equally important aspect of school life, which does affect and contribute to both staff and pupils’ working, learning and playing environment and enjoyment of school.
 Trinity is blessed with fantastic outside space and I’m looking forward to developments which will enhance opportunities for interaction and constructive play that I believe is so important.